We all know how hard you’ve worked to have a beautiful landscape. Now how do you keep it thriving and surviving the summer heat?

 Watch for caterpillars or their damage (chewed leaves).
 Use organic Thuricide, Spinosad, or conventional Cyonara.

-Use organic Neem Oil, Serenade, or conventional Broad Spectrum Fungicide, Systemic Fungicide
+Use organic Neem Oil, or conventional Systemic Fungicide

 CHINCH BUGS

 Watch for Chinch bugs in lawns.
-Treat organically with Diatomaceous Earth, Spinosad, or conventionally with Cyonara RTS, Spectracide Triazicide liquid or granules
+Treat organically with Diatomaceous Earth, Spinosad, or conventionally with Cyonara RTS

 Read: Check For Chinch Bugs If Your Lawn Looks Dry Even Though You Know It’s Not!